-Students in the Master of Science in Health and the Public Interest must complete 30 credits with a minimum GPA of 3.0 to be eligible so satisfy degree requirement.
+Students in the Master of Science in Health & the Public Interest must complete 30 credits with a minimum GPA of 3.0 to be eligible to satisfy degree requirement.
 There are core and elective courses designed to provide students with an interdisciplinary education which emphasizes critical thinking, analytical, and research skills.
 The program is designed to provide flexibility while ensuring students graduate within their chosen timeline.

 In completing 30 credits, students must:

 - Complete 21 credits of core required classes